Advisory Services - Individuals

 - Am I to transfer to the overseas employing office and if so, what are the terms?

-- Will I be an Australian tax resident?
+- Will I be a tax resident in the overseas country?

 Your tax residency is fundamental to determine who has taxing rights over your worldwide income with particular reference to the salary being offered to you.

-Your residency is often a significant issue, as residents of Australia are subject to income tax on their worldwide income.
+Your residency is often a significant issue, as residents of Australia are subject to income tax on their worldwide income, while non residents are only subject to Australian tax on their Australian source income and capital gains (subject to an overriding provisions of the double taxation agreement) – though at non resident rates of tax.

-It is possible to be a dual resident with the overseas country and Australia.
+It is possible to be a dual resident with the overseas country.
 Should this be the case you would need to consider which country has overriding residency which is commonly referred to as treaty residency as it is the conditions set in the double taxation agreement which would determine this deciding point.

 Once your residency position has been determined you can better understand who has taxing rights over your income along with your tax reporting obligations in both countries.